-4. Minutes of the May 14, 2019, Operations Committee Open Meeting
+4. Minutes of the August 20, 2019 Combined Operations Committee and Audit, Finance & Administration Committee, Open Meeting

 8:01 a.m.
-The minutes of the Minutes of the May 14, 2019, Operations Committee Open Meeting were provided in the Committee packet.
-A motion to approve the minutes, as presented, was made by Commissioner Simmons and seconded by Commissioner Cox.
-Motion passed unanimously.
+The minutes of the August 20, 2019, Combined Operations Committee and Audit, Finance & Administration Committee, Open Meeting were provided in the Committee packet.
+A motion to approve the minutes was made by Commissioner Windmiller and seconded by Commissioner Buehlhorn.
+The motion passed unanimously.